-- ◆ Opportunities for life coaches with recognised professional qualifications are increasing.
+- Opportunities for life coaches with recognised professional qualifications are increasing.
 You could work for the National Health Service (NHS), or as part of community projects in schools, universities or prisons.
 You could also work for a specific organisation, internally mentoring its staff....
 However, the majority of life coaches are self-employed.
 You could work with organisations on a freelance basis or work from home, coaching clients online or over the phone.
-With experience you could set up your own coaching business, meeting with individuals and/or groups to provide face-to-face mentoring, traveling to give motivational talks to organisations or at community projects and training future life coaches (Prospects, Training to become a life coach, September 2022 tinyurl.com/4289758r) - ◆ The National Careers Service has attempted to estimate the average wages of a life coach, "the average salary around the UK for a beginner life coach has been pinned down to between £30 and £60 per hour.
-As practitioners climb up the career ladder their earning potential can improve and they can earn £100 £150 per session, whereas top life coaches may charge upwards of £200."
-(NCC Resources, How to Become a Life Coach tinyurl.com/xvwxss8b). - ↑ The industry is expected to continue to move towards delivering more online, Henley Business School's Future Trends in Coaching Report found that nearly 9 out of 10 coaches (85.2%) 'agreed' or 'strongly agreed' that organisational clients will expect more coaching to be delivered online, and two thirds of coaches (67.2%) believed organisational clients would increasingly look to online coaching platforms for delivering coaching.
-(Henley Business School, 2021 Future Trends in Coaching: Executive Report tinyurl.com/wcsededc). - ◆ The national organisation for this industry is the Association for Coaching.
+With experience you could set up your own coaching business, meeting with individuals and/or groups to provide face-to-face mentoring, traveling to give motivational talks to organisations or at community projects and training future life coaches.
+(Prospects, Training to become a life coach, October 2023) - The National Careers Service has some information about the career progressions associated with the life coach career, "You could specialise in a particular type of life coaching like business executive, spiritual or health and wellbeing coaching; Many life coaches begin work part-time, sometimes alongside another job, building their hours as they grow their caseload of clients; You could set up your own business and employ other coaches; You could use your skills and experience to train or supervise people new to coaching."
+(National Careers Service, Life coach) - The industry is expected to continue to move towards delivering more online, Henley Business School's Future Trends in Coaching Report found that nearly 9 out of 10 coaches (85.2%) 'agreed' or 'strongly agreed' that organisational clients will expect more coaching to be delivered online, and two thirds of coaches (67.2%) believed organisational clients would increasingly look to online coaching platforms for delivering coaching.
+(Henley Business School, 2021 Future Trends in Coaching: Executive Report) - The national organisation for this industry is the Association for Coaching.
 Other industry bodies include the British School of Coaching, the Chartered Institute of Personnel and Development, the International Coach Federation UK, the Association for Professional Executive Coaching & Supervision, the European Mentoring & Coaching Council and the Worldwide Association of Business Coaches.